Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 Let us consider an example: imagine a wooden plate.
 The job is to drive several nails in it:

-@figure{/user_guides/ocaf/images/ocaf_image020.png, "A nail driven in a wooden plate"}
+@figure{/user_guides/ocaf/images/ocaf_image020.png,"A nail driven in a wooden plate",360}

 There may be several nails with different size and position.
 A **Hammer** should push each **Nail** exactly in the center point of the top surface.
 For this the user does the following:
 *	Makes several Nails of different height and diameter (according to the need),